Gloria Emanuelle Widjaja: Career

 Widjaja made a debut in the international tournament at the 2010 Indonesia International Challenge, reaching in to the quarterfinals in the women's and mixed doubles event.
 She was selected to join national junior team compete at the 2011 Asian and World Junior Championships.
 Teamed-up with Alfian Eko Prasetya, they emerged as the mixed doubles world junior champion, beating their compatriots Ronald Alexander and Tiara Rosalia Nuraidah in the rubber games 12–21, 21–17, 25–23 in the final.
 In 2012, she and Prasetya finished as the runner-up at the 2012 India International Challenge after defeated by the first seeded Irfan Fadhilah and Weni Anggraini in the final.

 In early 2013, Widjaja started her partnership with the 2012 World junior champion, Edi Subaktiar.
 The duo competed at the 2013 Asian Championships, but lost to South Korean pair Ko Sung-hyun and Kim Ha-na in the first round.
 At the 2013 Indonesia Open Grand Prix Gold, they failed to advance to the final stage, had upset by the six seeded Praveen Jordan and Vita Marissa in the semifinal.

 In 2014, Widjaja became the semifinalists at the Malaysia Grand Prix Gold, Indonesia Masters, Bulgarian International, Dutch Open with Edi Subaktiar, New Zealand Open with Irfan Fadhilah, and at the Indonesia International with Alfian Eko Prasetya.
 In November 2014, she and Subaktiar clinched their first title at the Grand Prix Gold tournament in Macau Open.

 Widjaja started the 2015 season by competing at the Malaysia Masters Grand Prix Gold with Edi Subaktiar.
 They reached in to the semifinals round, but lost to their teammates Praveen Jordan and Debby Susanto.
 The duo then took the title at the Austrian Open.
 Widjaja and Subaktiar made their first appearance at the semifinals of the BWF Super Series event in India Open, and at the China Masters Grand Prix Gold, they grabbed the runner-up podium.
 In August 2015, she qualified to compete at the World Championships in Jakarta as the 12th seeded with Subaktiar.
 They finished in the third round, after defeated by the 8th seeded from South Korea Ko Sung-hyun and Kim Ha-na.

 In mid 2016, Widjaja paired with Riky Widianto compete at the Chinese Taipei Open, and the new pair finished in the semifinals round.
 In 2017, Widjaja teamed-up with the 2016 Olympic gold medalist Tontowi Ahmad, but their partnership did not last long.
 Their best achievement was the semifinalist at the Malaysia Masters.
-Widjaja then paired up again with Edi Subaktiar, but due to injury suffered by Subaktiar at the Southeast Asian Games, she's getting a new partner again with Hafiz Faizal.
+Widjaja then paired up again with Edi Subaktiar, but due to injury suffered by Subaktiar at the SEA Games, she's getting a new partner again with Hafiz Faizal.
 They ended the 2017 BWF Season by achieve the semifinals in Bitburger Open and Korea Masters.